Before you get started with

 deploying virtual machines, vSAN

-automatically assigns a default vSAN
+automatically assigns a default vSAN policy with

 Failures to

-set to 1, a single disk stripe for each object, and thin
+tolerate set to 1, a single disk stripe for each object, and thin

 provisioned virtual disk.
 For best results, define your own virtual machine storage